 The Council is able to identify a share of the underlying liabilities in the scheme attributable to its own employees and accordingly accounts for post-employment benefits as a defined benefit scheme in accordance with the requirements of IAS19.
 Consequently, the Council recognises the cost of retirement benefits in the Net Cost of Services when they are earned by employees, rather than when the benefits are eventually paid as pensions.
 However, the charge the Council is required to make against Council Tax is based on the cash payable in the year, so the IAS 19 cost of retirement benefits is reversed out through the Movement in Reserves Statement and replaced by the actual contributions payable in the year.
-The IAS 19 figures provided by the actuary in respect of 2029/21 make allowance for the reduction in liabilities falling on the Council as a result of schools acquiring academy status during the year which are shown as gains / losses on settlements.
+The IAS 19 figures provided by the actuary in respect of 2021/22 make allowance for the reduction in liabilities falling on the Council as a result of schools acquiring academy status during the year which are shown as gains / losses on settlements.

-Covid 19 - the pandemic has resulted in substantial volatility in the financial markets affecting key indicators such as inflation and corporate bond yields which influence the value of the pension liability.
-While the level of volatility has reduced in recent months the potential for significant future volatility which would further influence the accounting value of the pensions liability remains.
+Pensions Liability - the Covid 19 pandemic has resulted in substantial volatility in the financial markets and affected key indicators such as inflation and corporate bond yields which influence the value of the pension liability as assessed by the Fund's actuaries.
+While the level of volatility attributable to the pandemic has reduced in recent months, the potential for significant future volatility arising from events such as the conflict in Ukraine, which would further influence the accounting value of the pensions liability remains.

-During the year the Council paid employer's superannuation contributions calculated at 17.2% amounting to £19.551m (2019/20 £16.869m at 14.9%).
-In 2020/21 the Council made a prepayment of £42.958m in respect of 80% of estimated annual pension contributions for the 3 years 2020/21, 2021/22 and 2022/23 of which £14.444m relates to 2020/21.
+During the year the Council paid employer's superannuation contributions calculated at 17.2% amounting to £19.850m (2020/21 £19.551m at 17.2%).
+In 2020/21 the Council made a prepayment of £42.958m in respect of 80% of estimated annual pension contributions for the 3 years 2020/21, 2021/22 and 2022/23 of which £14.319m relates to 2021/22.

-Total ongoing contributions of £19.600m are expected to be made to the Local Government Pension Scheme by the Council in the year to 31 March 2022 based on an ongoing service contribution rate of 17.2%.
+Total ongoing contributions of £19.600m are expected to be made to the Local Government Pension Scheme by the Council in the year to 31 March 2023 based on an ongoing service contribution rate of 17.2%.

 The contribution rates take account of changes to the Local Government Pensions Scheme which came into effect from April 2014.
 The main changes were the introduction of a career average scheme rather than a final salary scheme and a "50:50 Scheme Option" whereby members can elect to accrue 50% of the full scheme benefits and pay 50% of the normal member contribution for a period of up to 3 years.
-In addition the actuarial assessment included provision for the resolution of issues arising from the McCloud/Sargent case.
+In addition the actuarial assessment included provision for the resolution of issues arising from the McCloud/Sargent case pending final resolution of these issues by the Government and Pensions Authority.